Claire-bot87/sticky-popcorn-client/README.md

 It then passes that ‘user’ as an argument to my generateToken function

-The generateToken returns a token which contains within it the username and user id as well as a token secret.
+The generateToken returns a token which contains within it the username and user ID as well as a token secret.

-It uses a package called json web token  to generate this token and return it, where it is saved to the variable ‘token’
+It uses a package called JSON Web Token  to generate this token and return it, where it is saved to the variable ‘token’.

 This is then returned to the client, alongside a message, as the res.data.
 So there are two keys on the data key : Token and message.
-This is saved to a variable called data within the handlesubmit function, in the client’s signup component.
+This is saved to a variable called data within the handleSubmit function, in the client’s Signup component.

 It then returns a message and the token.

- #### From the front end
+ #### From the frontend

 I built out a Signup component in our React app.

-It used useState hook to set the state for the form data.
+It used the useState hook to set the state for the form data.

 The component returns a form .

-As a user types intot the form the form data updates
+As a user types into the form, the form data updates:

 ```.js
  const handleChange = (e) => {